Dean's Global Honors Seminars

 Steinhardt offers a large portfolio of graduate, credit-bearing study abroad programs during the Summer, January, and spring breaks.
 Visit our Graduate Short-term Study Abroad page for a current list of graduate study abroad courses.

-• Academics: We are especially interested in cross-disciplinary courses that can attract a robust target enrollment of 16 or more students.
-Participants may come from across NYU programs, departments, and schools, and programs may be open to working professionals in addition to graduate students.
+- Academics: We are especially interested in cross-disciplinary courses that can attract a robust target enrollment of 16 or more students.
+Participants may come from across NYU degree programs, departments, and schools, and these courses may additionally be open to working professionals.
 New study abroad programs should complement the School’s current slate of offerings.
-Prior to submitting a course proposal, we ask that you discuss your proposal with your Department Chair and with colleagues in your department.
+Prior to submitting a course proposal, we ask that you discuss your proposal with your department chair and colleagues in your department.
 Study abroad courses are calculated as part of your teaching load, or overload, according to normal University procedures for credit-bearing courses.

-• Timing: Programs typically involve 1 week to 16 days in the destination location and may also entail pre- and/or post-travel class meetings.
+- Timing: Programs typically involve one week to 16 days in the destination location and may also entail pre- and/or post-travel class meetings.
 January courses take place in the first three weeks of January, just prior to the start of Spring semester.

-• Location: We very strongly encourage the use of established NYU global academic centers or campuses in Abu Dhabi, Accra, Berlin, Buenos Aires, Florence, London, Los Angeles, Madrid, Paris, Prague, Shanghai, Sydney, Tel Aviv, and Washington, DC.
+- Location: We very strongly encourage the use of established NYU global academic centers or campuses in Abu Dhabi, Accra, Berlin, Buenos Aires, Florence, London, Los Angeles, Madrid, Paris, Prague, Shanghai, Sydney, Tel Aviv, Tulsa, and Washington, DC.

 Questions?
 Contact Erinn Kehoe, Associate Director, Global Affairs, at erinn.kehoe@nyu.edu.